National Industrial Capital Allocation 2026

 Characteristics: Vacancy ranging 4–10% depending on submarket, active construction pipeline with absorption improving, asking rents generally quoted around $0.55–$0.80/SF/month NNN in many Midwest markets and $0.85–$1.10/SF/month NNN in stronger Southeast markets.
 Annualize these figures before comparing them with data/properties.db annual rent fields.

 Thesis: Build-to-suit and sale-leaseback structures are preferred over speculative vacancy plays in this environment.
 The structural demand is durable — automotive supply chain, nearshoring, port-adjacent manufacturing — but the excess speculative supply in several of these markets means that tenant leverage is real near-term.
 Savannah's Port Corridor (3.8% vacancy) within a metro running 10.6% overall is the clearest example of BTS enclave logic inside a tenant-leverage metro.
-Greenville-Spartanburg's Greenville submarket (6.4% vacancy, BMW / Michelin / Daimler manufacturing demand) is the strongest Tier 2 BTS-and-select-spec opportunity in the tracked set given the pipeline collapse.
+Greenville-Spartanburg's Greenville submarket (6.4% vacancy, BMW / Michelin / Daimler manufacturing demand) is one of the best-supported reviewed-synthesis Tier 2 BTS-and-select-spec opportunities in the tracked set given the construction pipeline pullback.

 Nashville distinction: Nashville ended Q4 2025 at 4.2% vacancy with $10.30/SF NNN asking rents — a landlord market operating inside the Tier 2 classification.
 The North and Southeast corridors (combined 1.2M SF Q4 net absorption) are the tightest nodes.